 The practice of feeding a lot of mouths: Modern agriculture

 Agriculture has been practiced in human society for the last 10,000 years.
-But for most part, human popuation stayed under 1 billion.
+But for most part, human population stayed under 1 billion.
 Today, in order to ensure enough food is produced, farmers have had to resort to “modernized” agricultural practices.
 What does that include?

-- Use of sophisticated irrigation techniques.
+- Sophisticated irrigation techniques.

-- Use of hybrid crops.
+- Hybrid crops.

-All of these enhancement are to produce crops that are bigger, grow faster, and are resistant to environmental stresses.
+All of these enhancements are to produce crops that are bigger, grow faster, and are resistant to environmental stresses.
 The practices have ensured that we can get more, much more, out of a given piece of land; more yield in less time.